digime/digime-sdk-ios/docs/guides/Getting Started.md

 where `YOUR_APP_ID` should be replaced with your `AppID`.

 ### 3. Configuring the `DMEPullClient` object:
 `DMEPullClient` is the object you will primarily interface with to use the SDK.
-It is instantiated with a context, and a `DMEPullConfiguration` object. **The provided context should always be the main application context.**
+It is instantiated with a `DMEPullConfiguration` object.

 The `DMEPullConfiguration` object is instantiated with your `App ID`, `Contract ID` and `Private Key` in hex format.
 We provide a convenience method to extract the private key.
 The below code snippet shows you how to combine all this to get a configured `DMEPullClient`: